-Splitting Image Taxidermy is located in South Africa and has service agreements with 2 international taxidermy studios in North America and Europe respectively.
+Splitting Image Taxidermy is located in South Africa and has service agreements in place with select Taxidermists throughout North America.

 Contact Splitting Image Taxidermy and we will manage the full logistical process on your behalf.
 With our team of freight forwarders and clearing agents globally, we have simplified the process of getting your valued trophies into your selected studio.